-An advanced study of PASCAL to include arrays, records, and sets, recursion and dynamic data.
+An advanced study of PASCAL to include arrays, records, and sets, recursion and dynamic data structures.

-CIS 273\ Programming--COBOL II/4 Units
+CIS 273\ Programming-COBOL II/4 Units

-An advanced study of the COBOL language.
-Includes advanced techniques in the design of a computer program, control, and validation methods using magnetic devices, table organization and random and sequential file processing.

-Students are required to construct and write several programs.
+An advanced study of the COBOL language including advanced techniques in the design of a computer program, control, and validation methods using input devices, table organization and random and sequential file processing.
+Students are required to complete several programs.

-CIS 275\ Programming--BASIC Level II/4 Units
+CIS 275\ Programming-BASIC Level II/4 Units